xeureka/xeureka/README.md

 Hi there 👋

-- I am Eureka T/mariam
+- I am Eureka
-- I am interested in backend web and mobile app development, cyber security and competative programming.
+- I am Developer and Haxor
-- I am currently learning React